harshith-byte/E-Commerce-Django-rest-framework/README.md

   - 0.0.0.0:8000/api/category_list/                     To fetch all categories
   - 0.0.0.0:8000/api/category-list/<str:pk>/            To fetch all products present in particular category
   - 0.0.0.0:8000/api/product-list/                      To fetch all the products present in products table
-  - 0.0.0.0:8000/apiselected-product/<str:pk>/          To fetch specific product from product table
+  - 0.0.0.0:8000/api/selected-product/<str:pk>/         To fetch specific product from product table
+  - 0.0.0.0:8000/api/cart_item/                         To fetch all the items in the cart
   ```

 - Docker Container is used to run this project